 The suppliers have a limited capacity for producing a component, and this limit varies throughout the game according to a mean reverting random walk.
-Moreover, suppliers also limit their long-term commitments by reserving some capacity for future business.
+Moreover, suppliers limit their long-term commitments by reserving some capacity for future business.
 The pricing of components is based on the ratio of demand to supply, and higher ratios result in higher prices.
-Each day the suppliers estimate their free capacity by scheduling production of components ordered in the past and components requested that day as late as possible.
-The price offered in response to an RFQ is equal to the requested components base price discounted by a function proportionate to the supplier's free capacity before the RFQ due date.
-The manufacturer agents normally face an important trade-off in the procurement process: pre-order components for the future where customer demand is difficult to predict, or wait to purchase components and risk being unsuccessful due to high prices or availability.
+Each day the suppliers estimate their free capacity by scheduling production of components previously ordered as late as possible.
+The manufacturer agents normally face an important trade-off in the procurement process: pre-order components for the future yielding lower prices but where customer demand is difficult to predict, or wait to purchase components at the last minute and risk being unsuccessful due to high prices or low availability.

 A reputation rating is also used by the suppliers to discourage agents from driving up prices by sending RFQs with no intention of buying.
 Each supplier keeps track of its interaction with each agent, and calculates the reputation rating based on the ratio of the quantity purchased to quantity offered.
-If the reputation falls bellow a minimum value, then the prices and availability of components are affected for that specific agent.
-Therefore, agents must carefully plan the RFQs sent to suppliers.
+If the reputation falls below a minimum value, then the prices and availability of components begin to deteriorate for that agent.
+Therefore, agents must carefully plan the RFQs that they send to suppliers.